- Home

 - Ideally, take a few different spending options, with some cash alongside, for example, a prepaid card and fee-free credit card, so you have a choice when it comes to how to pay.
 You could also take an app-only debit card too, if you’re worried about losing your cards.

 - Search for the best currency conversion rates to take cash abroad.
-Online currency exchanges such as Travel FX and Fourex (and supermarket banks, as mentioned above) often have good rates, provided you plan ahead to allow for delivery.
+Online currency exchanges and supermarket banks, as often have good rates, provided you plan ahead to allow for delivery.

-- If you’re on a budget, a prepaid card is a good option as they give you complete control over how much you transfer onto the card and spend while away.
+- If you’re on a budget, a prepaid card is a good option as it gives you complete control over how much you transfer onto the card and spend while away.
 You can load more currency onto the card, but at least you’ll know when you’ve reached your ideal limit.

 Harriet Meyer is an award-winning freelance financial journalist with more than 20 years' experience writing about personal finance for broadsheet newspapers, consumer websites and magazines.
 Previously, she worked as editor of The Observer's 'Cash' section, and was part of The Daily Telegraph's Money team.
 She's also worked as a BBC producer on radio money shows such as Wake Up to Money.
 Harriet lives in South West London with her partner, and giant cat.
 She enjoys yoga and exploring the world in her spare time.